CloudFerro/CFmapserver/README.md

     kubectl get services -n cfmapserver
     ```

-* Place the mapfiles to your S3 bucket.
-You can update the mapfiles to point to the public IP of the Kubernetes service in the wms_onlineresource or keep `localhost`.
-After apx. a minute (the default cronjob schedule) after placing a mapfile in bucket , it gets served by MapServer.

   You can verify that a mapfile is being served e.g. by typing:

     ```
     http://<your-service-public-ip>/?map=/etc/mapserver/<your-mapfile.map>&service=WMS&request=GetCapabilities
-    ```

-* Update the cronjob schedule, using cron format to match your needs.
-E.g. the below changes the cronjob to run everyday at midnight:

-    ```
-    kubectl patch cronjob -n cfmapserver cfmapserver-cronjob -p '{"spec":{"schedule": "0 0 * * *"}}'
     ```

 ## Configuration guidelines